 The added value is that the POLREP requestors and/or recipients are made aware that a SITREP, including additional information linked to the accident, is available in SSN.

-IR retrieval
+IR retrieval via Central SSN textual webinterface

-Depending on the protocol which is used, SSN system supports the retrieval of the following dedicated Incident Report information:
+The SSN system supports the retrieval of the following dedicated Incident Report information:

-last Incident Report for a selected vessel (available in both protocols);
+last Incident Report for a selected vessel

-all the Incident Reports for a selected vessel (available in the new protocol);
+all the Incident Reports for a selected vessel

-Retrieval of Incident Report of a specific type for a selected vessel notified to SSN (available in the new protocol);
+Retrieval of Incident Report of a specific type for a selected vessel notified to SSN

-Retrieval of Incident Reports for ships bounding to / leaving from a specific port of call (available in the new protocol);
+Retrieval of Incident Reports for ships bounding to / leaving from a specific port of call

-Retrieval of a specific incident report (available in the new protocol).
+Retrieval of a specific incident report

+Retrieval of all incident reports reported in a specific sea area or location (to be developed)

+IR retrieval via SSN Ecosystem Graphical Interface (SEG)

+The SSN Ecosystem Graphical Interface (SEG) includes the information on active Incident Report associated to each vessel.
+This information is available in the layer Vessels > Positions > Voyage information > Incidents.
+Vessels with information on active Incident Report are displayed with the following symbol: